-In the end, after much chasing of giant soap bubbles through the estate, the afternoon spontaneously gave rise to a game of 3-Sided Football between Triangles, Hexagons and Circles, essentially comprising of those possessed by Tate FC; a group of local kids of Romanian extraction and their grandmother; a family of Lithuanian tourists; and various members and associates of the Royal British Legion.
-This motley band commenced playing with a magically charged rubber fetish of contemporary US President’s head, on the cusp of a sudden thunderstorm, thus by pure accident going further in the cause of community relations than any number of carefully choreographed participatory art projects.
-Doing so, however, without the former’s spurious illusions of “democratic” consensus, given the conspicuous NO BALL GAMES signs that haunted the particular gore outside Costcutter, which served as the impromptu concrete pitch for the match.
+In the end, after much chasing of giant soap bubbles through the estate, the afternoon spontaneously gave rise to a game of 3-Sided Football between Triangles, Hexagons and Circles, essentially comprising of those possessed by the ghost of Tate FC, a group of Romanian kids from the estate (plus their grandmother), a family of Lithuanian tourists and various members of the Royal British Legion.
+This motley band commenced playing with a magically charged rubber fetish of the contemporary US President’s head.
+They did so on the cusp of a sudden thunderstorm, which immediately drew everyone together in sheltering under the legionnaires’ canopy; by pure accident going further in the cause of community relations than any number of carefully choreographed participatory art projects.
+They did so, however, without the art’s spurious illusions of “democratic” consensus, given the conspicuous NO BALL GAMES signs that haunted the particular courtyard outside Costcutter, and which served as the impromptu concrete pitch for the match.

 Neither ourselves, nor the players yet fully understand the significance of these events, but given the turbulence of the storm which immediately followed the game, surely something was shifted within the unique morphology of relations – the situation – which this accidental collision, this game, brought momentarily into play.